Wenman Joseph Bassett-Lowke: Career

+Monument

-In January 2011 it was announced that W.J Bassett-Lowke would be commemorated with a steel sculpture placed alongside the River Nene near a cycle route which runs from Beckets Park towards Upton in Northampton.
+In January 2011, it was announced that W.J Bassett-Lowke would be commemorated with a steel sculpture placed alongside the River Nene near a cycle route which runs from Beckets Park towards Upton in Northampton.
 Bassett-Lowke was the winning choice following a public vote in Northamptonshire in which several potential 'local icons' were nominated.
-Charles Rennie Mackintosh and poet John Clare will also be commemorated as part of the same project, having received the second and third highest number of votes respectively.
+Charles Rennie Mackintosh and poet John Clare were also to be commemorated as part of the same project, having received the second and third highest number of votes respectively.
 The sculpture was installed in Beckets Park, close to 78 Derngate, in April 2013 and officially unveiled in August of that year by a group from Sustrans that included Aggie MacKenzie.